Looking to escape the hustle and bustle of London for a bit? We share the Best Day Trips From London so you can do just that.

 Lego fans have another important reason to plan a road trip to Windsor: Legoland.
 As one of the 10 most visited theme parks in Europe, Legoland is an unmissable highlight for families.
 There are rides, shows and plenty of shops that will keep everybody happy and entertained.

-Canterbury is an important historic English city and it’s one of the oldest ones in the UK.
+Canterbury is an important historic English city and it’s one of the oldest ones in the UK; its one of the more unique best day trips from London.
 Depicted in Chaucer’s Canterbury Tales, its most famous sight is the protected Canterbury Cathedral but the city has plenty of ancient buildings that contribute to the charming atmosphere.
 Amongst them, we can mention the City Walls, the West Gate, the Roman Museum, and the Crooked House.

 Canterbury is one of Britain’s most famous religious cities.
 It’s here where Thomas Becket was infamously murdered and it became a site of pilgrimage since then.
 In medieval times, it was connected to Rome by the Via Francigena.